 Making the Golden Years Actually Golden

 Here is what I learned from my Lab's last few years: the little things matter more than the big things.
 She did not care about expensive supplements or fancy orthopedic beds (though the bed helped).
-She cared about:
+She cared about her daily walk, sleeping in the sunbeam, stealing the occasional french fry, and being near us.

 Quality of life is not about keeping them alive as long as possible.
 It is about making the days they have good days.
 A shorter life full of walks and sunbeams is better than a longer life full of pain and confusion.